willgraham0/signal_processing/README.md

 What the coefficients are telling us is that it is only column 0 of the 8x8 Haar matrix that is contributing to the signal, which is exactly what we would expect.
-Now, lets add a square wave onto the dc signal and perform the transform again.
+Now, let's add a square wave onto the dc signal and perform the transform again.

 ```python